Magical December Birthstones – Tanzanite, Turquoise and Blue Zircon

 Tanzanite and diamond halo ring in the Eleanor design

-Eleanor halo ring design, set with an incredible blue Tanzanite surrounded by diamonds.
+The Eleanor halo ring features an incredible blue Tanzanite surrounded by diamonds.

 When it comes to jewellery designs, we recommend Tanzanite for both earrings and pendants.
 A Tanzanite engagement ring requires care during wear.
-This semi-fragile gemstone damages more easily than diamonds or sapphires.
-As a result, we never recommend this gemstone for heavy-handed clients worried about damaging their ring.
+This semi-fragile gemstone is more prone to damage than diamonds or sapphires.
+As a result, we never recommend this gemstone to clients who are worried about damaging their ring.

 The colour of Turquoise varies from white to pale blue.
 However, most people associate Turquoise with distinctive blue-green colouration.